TOTAL FUNDS 2025 - 2027

 • Holy water for traditional ceremonies – uses and process of making holy water.

 Currently, the learning module is still in the finalization stage and will be printed after receiving approval from the Pedawa Traditional Village community.
-The guidelines and module packages will greatly facilitate regular learning, not just once a year when the “Balinese Language Month” activity takes place or once every 6 months.
+The guidelines and module packages will greatly facilitate regular learning, not only once a year, but every time the Balinese Language Month activity takes place or once every 6 months.

 Wayan Sadyana – Head of the Manik Empul Religious Temple